fopor/gromacs-mo833a/experiments/ativ-5-exp-1/README.md

 ![Connection instructions](img/connect.png)

-The installation process is already running (the machines is already executing the instructions we pasted on the steps above) and will take a while, specially if you chose a machine with low computing power.
+The installation process is already running (the machine is already executing the instructions we pasted on the steps above) and will take a while, especially if you chose a machine with low computing power.
 To follow to progress you can SSH to it and run:
 ```
 $ ssh -i "your_key_path.pem" ubuntu@machine_public_dns